Be the first to know

 - Describe an issue that involved you having to handle information from a number of sources.

-- Share a problem that required you to make analysis outside of your own area of expertise.
+- Share a problem that requires you to make analysis outside of your own area of expertise.

 Watch out for bias